ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 ## Long Term

+### All UI-Elements Step 2

+As mentioned above, the UI-Framework attempts to be the source for all visual elements in ILIAS and thus supersede the current templating.
+There is much work remaining, even if the components listed above are implemented.

 ### Glyphs as Toggle

 Currently, the Notification Glyph (and maybe others) is used to toggle the activation